centreon/centreon-documentation/en/integrations/stream-connectors/sc-splunk-events.md

 ---
-id: splunk-metrics
+id: splunk-events
-title: Splunk Metrics
+title: Splunk Events
 ---

 ## Splunk + Centreon Integration Benefits

 ## How it works

-* Every time a service is checked, the event passes through Centreon Broker, which loads the Stream Connector to send the metrics.
+* Every time a service or a host's state is checked, the event passes through Centreon Broker, which loads the Stream Connector to send state changes.
+* State changes can occur in case of an anomaly detection or metrics falling out of range.

 ## Requirements